stefan-b-jakobsson/x16-upgrade/README.md

 - You may also download the .py files in the script folder, and start the GUI interface with ```python gui_pkg.py```

-The python scripts in the scripts folder depend on two non-standard libraries.
+The python scripts in the scripts folder require two non-standard libraries.
 You can install them with ```pip install -r script/requirements.txt``` or individually with ```pip install intelhex``` and
 ```pip install certifi```